-- Construction completed on our building additions growth underway - Utilizing all new facilities for expanded programs - Recruit and hire outstanding master teachers required for student growth - Recruit largest junior (entry) class in school's history - Banner year for student scholarships, record year for students staying in-state for college
+- Recruit and admit the largest junior class in school's history - Utilizing all new facilities for expanded programs - Recruit and hire outstanding master teachers required for student growth - Banner year for student scholarships, another outstanding year for graduates staying in-state for college

-To maximize the benefit from every dollar we spend to educate our students, GSSM is dedicated to incorporating quality management principles and innovation along with public-private partnerships into every facet of our operation.
-Through the support of hundreds of South Carolina businesses, the GSSM Foundation provides funds that add to the excellence of our programs, allowing purchase of state-of-the-art equipment and supporting innovative advanced programs.
-We have come a long way, striving toward and reaching ever-higher standards for student achievement during the past twenty years.
+To maximize the benefit from every dollar we spend to educate our students, GSSM is dedicated to incorporating quality management principles and innovation - along with public-private partnerships - into every facet of our operation.
+Through the support of hundreds of South Carolina businesses, the GSSM Foundation provides funds that add to the excellence of our programs, allowing purchase of state-of-the-art equipment and support innovative advanced programs.
+We have come a long way, striving toward and reaching everhigher standards for student achievement during the past twenty years.

 We are looking forward to forging additional opportunities for bright, hard-working South Carolina students through expansion.
 We are deeply grateful for this display of continued support from the General Assembly and the Governor.
 We received the necessary capital funds required to complete our building, which opened in June of 2010 - just in time for the 2011-2012 school year.
 The General Assembly and the Governor provided additional operating funds for growth, in stages, beginning in 2012-2013.
-This growth is providing additional talented and hard working South Carolina students with the exceptional education offered at GSSM, and growth will continue to increase.
+This growth is providing additional talented and hardworking South Carolina students with the exceptional education offered at GSSM.